-Tyson was at the peak of his earning powers in 1990.
-Although this was dwarfed by Mayweather considerably almost three decades later.
+Tyson was at the peak of his earning power in 1990.
+However, this was dwarfed by Mayweather considerably almost three decades later.

 As ‘Iron’ Mike enjoyed the best year of his career when banking $28.6 million, Mayweather took home ten times that for his 2017 clash with Conor McGregor.

-Mayweather is also the Highest-Paid Athlete of the last decade and secured a total of four years as the number one money man on the planet.
+Mayweather is also the Highest-Paid Athlete of the last decade and secured four years as the number one money man on the planet.

 In 2019, Mayweather fell off the list completely when sticking to his guns and retiring.
 Tyson may well be looking for a return to the list in 2021.

-Announcing a comeback, it’s been reported Tyson could earn anywhere between twenty and fifty million dollars, dependent on how far he takes his imminent return.
+Announcing a comeback, it’s been reported.
+Tyson could earn between twenty and fifty million dollars, depending on how far he takes his imminent return.

 Evander Holyfield took over from Tyson when ‘The Baddest Man on the Planet’ served time during the early 1990s.
-It was then the turn of NBA’s finest Michael Jordan to reign supreme.
+It was then the turn of the NBA’s finest, Michael Jordan, to reign supreme.

 The graphic below by noobnorm.com shows how Jordan took the helm heading into 1993 and remained there until 1996.
-Tyson once again ruled the sporting scene as he left prison and recaptured the imagination of the public.
+Tyson once again ruled the sporting scene as he left prison and recaptured the public’s imagination.

 Taking the money into a new direction, Schumacher began a period of dominance for disciplines away from boxing.